Welcome to Explorers Club (EC)! We are excited for another beautiful, bountiful year.

 We embrace and endeavor to embody the Wild Whatcom mottos in our lives each day.
 We're honored to mentor and be mentored by your children!
 Thank you for supporting our mission of meaningful, authentic connection between people and planet.
 YOU are the program!

 Feel free to contact us with any program questions or feedback.
 We are always learning and look forward to anything you think will help strengthen our community!

 Explorers Club Mentoring Team

 Tuition Price Levels: Please select the highest feasible level based on your financial situation.
-We do this in an effort to reduce financial barriers for participants, while also trying to cover program costs.
-Your choice of tuition level will be treated confidentially.
-If you are able, please also consider making an additional donation during registration to help low income participants.
+We do this in an effort to reduce financial barriers, while also trying to cover program costs.
+Tuition level choices are treated confidentially.
+If you are able, please consider making an additional donation to help low income participants.

-Level 3: $525/season (Applying for financial assistance?
+Level 3: $550/season (Applying for financial assistance?
 Please select Level 3).

 Payment Schedule (if needed):

 Full payment or $55 (non-refundable) deposit due at registration.

 Minimum 50% of program cost paid by September 1.